 Discharge and dismissal: Dismissal is the termination of the services of an employee as a punitive measure for some misconduct.
 Discharge also means termination of the service of an employee, but not necessarily as a punishment step.
 A discharge does not arise from a single, irrational act, but may be various reasons.
 Discharge/dismissal is a drastic measure seriously impairing the earnings potential and the image of an employee.
 It should be used sparingly, in exceptional cases where the employee has demonstrated continued inefficiency, gross insubordination or continued violating rules even after several warnings.
-Before discharging the employee, advance notice of the impending danger must be given and the reasons of discharge must be stated clearly.
+Before discharge must be stated clearly.
 The employee should be given the opportunity to defend himself.
 If the grounds under which an employee has been discharged are not strong enough, there should be a provision for reviewing the case.
 In any case, the punishment should not be out of proportion to the offence.

+1. means prohibiting an employee from attending work and normal duties assigned to him.
+It is a sort of punishment for a specified period and is generally resorted to only after a proper inquiry has been conducted.

+2..... is generally on account of surplus staff, poor demand for products, general economic slowdown, etc. It should be noted here that termination of services on disciplinary grounds, illness, retirement, and winding up of a business does not constitute it.

-3 may turn employees into mental wrecks.
+3..... may turn employees into mental wrecks.
 It may have a devastating impact on employee morale.
 It is an extremely painful action, impairing relationships between people permanently.

-4 refers to upward movement of an employee from current job to another that is higher in pay, responsibility and/or organizational level.
+4..... refers to upward movement of an employee from current job to another that is higher in pay, responsibility and/or organizational level.

 5. An where an experienced employee is asked to show the new workers around, conduct the introduction for the supervisor and answer the newcomer's questions.

 6. Inprocess through which the new recruit begins to understand and accept the values, norms and beliefs held by others in the organization.